PravinSelva5/Ethereum-Blockchain-Developer-with-Solidity/README.md

 4. Small change to input should create a drastic change to the hash value
 5. No collisions between hash values.
 Each input generates a unique value

 Remember, without hashing, there is **NO BLOCKCHAIN**.
-If you change the contents of one block, you need to change/adjust every single block after it because the changes will generate a new hash value.
+If you change the contents of one block, you need to **change/adjust** every single block after.
+This is because the changes will generate a new hash value.

 ### Learning Solidity Step By Step with Labs and Slides